Having a well thought out plan to train and care for your pet is essential for a healthy, life long relationship.

 1 cup 2x/day ~6/7am & 4/5pm, add 1.5 cups water with food & for girls only - 1 tsp apple cider vinegar at each meal - stop apple cider after 10 days.

 The quality of food is important.
-Our pups eat Costco's Brand: Kirkland Signature Super Premium Puppy.
-The puppy food is in a yellow bag and it's about $18 with tax.
+Our pups eat Nature's Domainature Puppy Formula.
+The puppy food is in a blue bag and it's about $18 with tax (click on the red hyperlink for a picture).
 If you are a not a Costco member, look for a super premium puppy food with meat as the main ingredient.
 The main ingredient is listed first on the back of the label.
 However, we highly recommend you stick with the Costco brand puppy food that we start them on until they are 6 months old.
 If you are not a Costco member, you can purchase as many bags as you need from us in advance for $22/bag.
 Each bag is 15 lbs and lasts about a month per bag so you would need about 6 bags.
 Otherwise, a Costco membership only costs around $45 and the samples alone are worth the fee.
 Please be aware that we estimate that a small % pups that switch to new foods may show signs of being allergic.
 If you switch foods and your pup starts to have digestive issues - they may need a hypoallergenic food.
 Out of about 150 pups, 1 pup has become allergic to commercial foods.
 Luckily, hypoallergenic dog foods are widely available - just email me if you need suggestions.
 With that said, not all pups will do well on the Costco brand puppy food - it is rich.
 It seems about 1 in 20 owners switch to a new food because the Costco brand just doesn't seem to sit well with their pup.
 Either way, if you do not want to continue Costco brand, it takes around a 1 week to transition if you use the following ratios:

 First 3 Days at Home - do not transition them, keep them on the Costco Brand to reduce stress.